Our Services

 Published on: 5/6/2026

-Doctors often add adaptogenic ashwagandha to perimenopausal care to help balance the HPA axis, lower cortisol, and support GABA and serotonin activity, which may reduce irritability, anxiety, and insomnia during hormonal fluctuations.
-In clinical trials and integrative practices, taking 300 to 600 mg of a standardized root extract daily alongside lifestyle changes has been linked to better stress resilience, mood stability, and sleep quality.
+Ashwagandha for perimenopause is an adaptogenic herb doctors recommend to help balance the HPA axis, lower cortisol, and support GABA and serotonin activity.
+This may ease irritability, anxiety, and insomnia caused by hormonal fluctuations.
+Clinical trials show that 300–600 mg of standardized root extract daily, combined with lifestyle changes, improves stress resilience, mood stability, and sleep quality during perimenopause.

 Perimenopause is a transitional phase leading up to menopause, often accompanied by fluctuating hormones and mood swings.
 Many women search for natural support, and Ashwagandha for perimenopause mood regulation has become a topic of growing interest.
 Below, we explore how physicians integrate ashwagandha into treatment plans, review evidence, and share practical guidance—without sugar-coating the challenges ahead.